Free Salzburg Walking Tour:

 1. Sacher Cafe:

-About Sacher Cafe: The Sacher Café is known as having the best slice of chocolate cake you can find anywhere.
-Their world-famous cake, known as the Original Sacher-Torte, was the creation of chef Franz Sacher who was asked to make a desert for a Royal party in 1832 while only 16 years old.
+About Sacher Cafe: The Sacher Café is known for having the best slice of chocolate cake you can find anywhere.
+Their world-famous cake, known as the Original Sacher-Torte, was the creation of Austrian chef Franz Sacher who was asked to make a desert for a Royal party in 1832 while only 16 years old.
 Word of the Sacher’s amazing cake spread and he quickly became a household name.
-Known as the family of rich cake, Sacher’s son opened the Sacher Hotel and Café in Vienna in 1876 and spared no expensive decorating every elegant detail.
-With over a century of success the Sacher business expanded to Salzburg in 1988 with their riverfront location and has become a staple ever since.
-The fancy sit down area is wonderful, but they also have outdoor umbrella’d table facing the water, and a takeout shop where you can even have desserts shipped back home.
+Known as the family of rich cake, Sacher’s son opened the Sacher Hotel and Café in Vienna in 1876 and spared no expense decorating every elegant detail.
+With over a century of success, the Sacher business expanded to Salzburg in 1988 with their riverfront location and has become a local staple ever since.
+The fancy sit down area is wonderful, but they also have outdoor umbrella’d tables facing the river, and a takeout shop where you can even have desserts shipped back home.
 They actually have a wide range of food and can be a good breakfast option.
 If you are confused and which coffee goes best with the cake, the traditional drink in Vienna is hot black coffee with foamed milk and whipped cream.
 If Sacher is too busy for some reason, you can also great a great bite to eat next door at the Cafe Bazar.
+Coffee house culture is an essential part of Austrian culture and stopping at one while on this free Salzburg walking tour is a must.

 2. Mozart’s Residence (Wohnhaus):

 About Mozart’s Residence: Welcome to the house that Wolfgang Amadeus Mozart lived in with his family from age 17 to 25.
 We will cover the more popular home where Mozart was born later in this free Salzburg walking tour, but we love this building which is often overlooked by tourists.
 After returning from a European music tour in 1773, the Mozart family realized they had outgrown their original Salzburg home and needed to upgrade.
 Mozart’s dad Leopold decided to move the family to the large Tanzmeisterhaus building you see before you.
 They rented half of the building, complete with 8 spacious rooms, which became known as the Wohnhaus.
 Amadeus ended up producing many famous works in the new house and the family thrived in their new social environment.
-After 8 years in the home Amadeus was ultimately driven from Salzburg in 1781 after an argument with the Archbishop and moved to Vienna.
-Mozart had long felt under the thumb of the Archbishop and wanted more personal and creative freedom outside of Salzburg, although is father was upset by it.
-Two years later, his beloved sister Nannerl moved to nearby Saint Gilgen Austria after marrying the city administrator, but oddly left her new born baby here with their dad Leopold.
+After 8 years in the Wohnhaus, Amadeus was ultimately driven from Salzburg in 1781 after an argument with the Archbishop and moved to Vienna.
+Mozart had long felt under the thumb of the Archbishop and wanted more personal and creative freedom outside of Salzburg, although is father was upset by the move.
+Two years later, Mozart’s beloved sister Nannerl moved to nearby Saint Gilgen Austria after marrying the city’s administrator, but oddly left her new born baby here at the Wohnhaus with her dad Leopold.
 When Leopold died in 1787 the home changed hands many times and was later heavily damaged by WWII bombings.

 3. Mirabell Palace & Gardens:

-About The Mirabell Palace Gardens: The Mirabell Palace Gardens, which opened in 1730, offer some of the best views of Old Town Salzburg.
+About The Mirabell Palace Gardens: The Mirabell Palace Gardens, laid out in 1730, offer some of the best views of Old Town Salzburg.
 Filled with flowers and fountains, the grounds are laced with scenes from the hit movie The Sound of Music – especially from the song ‘Do Re Mo’.
-Any visit to the Gardens begins with the large statutes at the Palace’s Southern entrance which are leaping forward with a triumphant fist in the air.
-As you enter the Gardens, make sure to turn around and check out the amazing views of Hohensalzburg Fortress towering over Old Town Salzburg.
+Any visit to the Mirabell Gardens begins with the large pairs of statutes at the Southern entrance which are leaping toward each other with a triumphant fists in the air.
+As you enter the Mirabell Gardens, make sure to turn around and check out the amazing views of Hohensalzburg Fortress towering over Old Town Salzburg.

-Working your way through the Gardens to the Northwest of the grounds you’ll find one of the most iconic structures at the Palace, the Pegasus Statue Fountain.
-In The Sound of Music movie, the Von Trapp children danced around this Horse Fountain while singing and used the nearby terrace steps as a musical scale.
+Working your way through o the Northwest corner of the grounds you’ll find one of the most iconic structures the Mirabell Gardens, the Pegasus Statue Fountain.
+In the movie The Sound of Music, the Von Trapp children danced around this Horse Fountain (added in 1913) while singing and used the nearby terrace steps as a musical scale.
 Make sure the follow the other set of steps West of the Fountain across a small foot bridge to the Dwarf Gnome Park (Zwerglgarten).
-There are a ton of Gnome statues in the park and they were all modeled after real dwarfs in the 1800s.
-Each statue is fun and unique, but the one with the glasses on was the one all the Von Trapp kids patted on the head during The Sound of Music.
-Near the Dwarf Garden is a long Pergola vine tunnel and hedge maze which are also featured in The Sound of Music movie.
+Commissioned in the early 1700s, there are still 15 of the original 28 Gnome statues park and they were all said to have modeled after real royal court dwarfs.
+Each statue is fun and unique, but the dwarf with the glasses on was the one all the Von Trapp kids patted on the head during The Sound of Music movie.
+Near the Dwarf Garden is a long pergola vine tunnel and hedge maze which are also featured in the movie.
+To learn more about the nearby film sight see our Sound Of Music Movie Tour.

-Archbishop Wolf Dietrich Raitenau had the main Palace built here in 1606 for his mistress Salome Alt whom he had 12 children with.
-Originally called Altenau Palace in her honor, the Palace was outside of the city walls at the time and was considered a country escape for the Archbishop and his mistress.
-The Palace was later re-built by other Archbishops in the 1700s and the name was changed to Mirabell after its beautiful views of Old Town.
-Mozart used to have concerts in the Ball Room as a child which is now used for weddings.
-In 1815 Bavarian Prince Otto was born here and later went on to be the King of Greece.
+The main palace itself was built in 1606 by Archbishop Wolf Dietrich Raitenau for his mistress Salome Alt whom he had 12 children with.
+Originally called Altenau Palace in her honor, it was outside of the original city walls at the time and was considered a country escape for the not-so-secret couple.
+The Archbishop was expelled in 1612 and the next one tried to erase his memory by renaming the palace Mirabell after its beautiful views of Old Town.
+While the Palace has been re-built a couple times, Mozart used to have concerts in the Marble Ball Room as a child which is now used for weddings.
+During Salzburg’s short stint as part of Bavaria, Prince Otto was born in Mirabell Palace in 1815 and later went on to be the King of Greece.
 The Palace has been owned by the city since 1866 and they use it for offices including the Mayor of Salzburg.
-If you choose to go into the Palace make sure to check out its awesome, angel adorned, 3-level staircase in addition to the historic Ball Room.
+If you choose to go into Mirabell Palace make sure to check out its 3-level staircase adorned with angel statues, in addition to the historic Marble Ball Room.

 4. Saint Sebastian Church & Cemetery:

-About The Cemetery: The Saint Sebastian Cemetery (Sebastianskirche Friedhof) is home to Mozart’s wife Constanze and his father Leopold.
+About The Cemetery: The Saint Sebastian Cemetery (Sebastianskirche Friedhof) is home to the graves of Mozart’s wife Constanze and his father Leopold.
 While the family graves are small, it is easy to find them near the large Mausoleum.
-The Saint Sebastian Church entrance is a favorite among photographers as it has a very photogenic group of playful angel statues.
-If you aren’t into the Mozart sights or are pressed for time feel free to skip right to the next stop, but if you’re a history or classical music lover it’s only a block or so out of your way to get here.
+We love the outdoor corridors lined with statues and headstones.
+The entrance to Saint Sebastian Church (built in 1505) is a favorite among photographers as it has a very photogenic group of playful angel statues on a gate added in 1752.
+If you aren’t into the Mozart sights or are pressed for time feel free to skip the cemetery right to the next stop, but if you’re a history or classical music lover it’s only a block or so out of your way to get here.
 Visitors often say that this cemetery is one of the most peaceful places in Salzburg.

 5. Kapuzinerberg Monastery:

-About The Monastery: Kapuzinerberg Hill has been settled since 1000BC as the highest point in Salzburg, has great views of Old Town.
-In 1594, the Archbishop of Salzburg started to convert a small fortified building into a monk’s monastery which opened as Kapuzinerkloster just two years later.
+About The Monastery: Kapuzinerberg Hill is the highest point in Salzburg and has very rewarding views of Old Town.
+In 1594, the Archbishop of Salzburg started to convert a small fortified building on the hill into a monk’s monastery which opened as Kapuzinerkloster just two years later.
 A mild, winding stroll will brings you up to the monastery located 1/4 of the way up the 2081 foot tall Kapuzinerberg Hill.
 During your hike up you’ll pass by a lot of interesting parts of the Medieval city wall and even scenes from the Passion of Christ in small chapel built into the wall.
-During normal hours you are feel to check out the Monastery and learn more about the Monks’ way of life.
-As you can imagine being up so high, the amazing views of Old Town Salzburg across the river are unbelievable.
+During normal daytime hours you are feel to check out the monastery and learn more about the Monks’ way of life.
+As you can imagine being up so high, the amazing views of Old Town Salzburg across the river are unbelievable and really make it worth the short hike.
 Sadly most tourists don’t go through effort to get up the Hill and miss out and a great experience.

 The monastery is a good jump off point if you are hiking further up the hill (0.8 miles) to Franziskischlössl.
 In the 1600s, Franziskischlössl was built as a watch tower for the city wall and is now a restaurant.
 On your wooded hike to the top of the hill, you will cross multiple parts of the old Medieval city wall.
-The walls had been re-enforced following the 30 Years War which Salzburg managed to stay out of.
+The walls had been re-enforced following The 30 Years War which Salzburg managed to stay out of.
 If you hike even closer to the top of the hill they have discovered two settlements from the Neolithic Period that date back to around 1000 BC.
+This is even far older than the Celtic and Roman settlement of Old Town you will see next on this free Salzburg walking tour.

 Terrace Hours: Daily from Dawn-Dusk.
 Monastery Hours: Monday-Saturday 6am-6pm; Sunday 8am-6 pm; Closed during Mass.
 Photos: (Monastery on Hillside | View From Monastery | Wall Carving).
 Monastery Website: Here.